epoberezkin/poberezkin.com/posts/2021-04-21-What I wish somebody told me when I was learning Haskell.md

 You would master Haskell faster if you are able to learn to operate on abstractions without worrying about particular examples.

-The comparison of Monads to the musical instruments suggested in ["monad tutorial fallacy"](https://two-wrongs.com/the-what-are-monads-fallacy) is flawed, because, unlike musical instruments, all Monad instances have the same interface [5].
+The comparison of Monads to the musical instruments suggested in ["monad tutorial fallacy"](https://two-wrongs.com/the-what-are-monads-fallacy) is flawed, because, unlike musical instruments, all Monad instances have the same interface [^monad].

 To understand Monad type class you also need to understand `Functor` and `Applicative`, that `Monad` inherits from.
 It means that monads have a richer interface than just bind method (`>>=`), so it is necessary to be fluent with these classes.

+### Haskell libraries can create a "new language"

+What comes as a surprise to newcomers is how large and complex Haskell libraries can be.
+Many Haskell libraries define their own "languages", using complex combinations of operators to express their logic that are not used anywhere else. [^lenses]

+Such libraries require higher investment than what would be considered a large library in other languages, and they offer much better return on investment than many small libraries or a new language.

+The last point applies to Haskell itself: it requires a substantially higher investment to master it, but it offers better returns on this investment.
+Paraphrasing a proverb [^rich], I don't have enough time to learn the languages that require less time to learn.

 ### Learn concurrent programming and STM